cockroachdb/copyist/README.md

 ```
 This triggers the first query in TestMain, which is always run before tests.

-#### The generated copyist test files are too big
+#### The generated copyist recording files are too big
-The size of the test files is directly related to the number of accesses your
+The size of the recording files is directly related to the number of accesses
-tests make to the database, as well as the amount of data that they request.
+your tests make to the database, as well as the amount of data that they
-While copyist takes pains to generate efficient code that eliminates as much
+request.
+While copyist takes pains to generate efficient code that eliminates as
-redundancy as possible, there's only so much it can do.
-Try to write tests that
+much redundancy as possible, there's only so much it can do.
+Try to write tests
-operate over smaller amounts of interesting data.
-For tests that require large
+that operate over smaller amounts of interesting data.
+For tests that require
-numbers of database calls, or large amounts of data, use a different form of
+large numbers of database calls, or large amounts of data, use a different form
-verification.
+of verification.
 One nice thing about copyist is that you can pick and choose
 which tests will use it.
 The right tool for the right job, and all that.

 ## Limitations
-* Because of the way copyist works, it can only be used with non-parallel,
+* Because of the way copyist works, it cannot be used with test and application
-single-threaded tests and application code.
-This is because the driver code has
+code that accesses the database concurrently on multiple threads.
+This includes
+tests running with the "-parallel" testing flag, which enables tests in the same
+package to run in parallel.
+Multiple threads are problematic because the copyist
-no way of knowing which connections, statements, and transactions are used by
+driver code has no way to know which threads are associated with which tests.
-which test and/or by which thread.
+However, this limitation does not apply to running different test packages in
+parallel; in playback mode, this is both possible and highly encouraged!
+However, in recording mode, there may be problems if your tests conflict with
+one another at the database layer (i.e. by reading/modifying the same rows).
+The
+recommended pattern is to run test packages serially in recording mode, and then
+in parallel in playback mode.

 * copyist currently supports only the Postgres `pq` driver.
 If you'd like to
 extend copyist to support other drivers, like MySql or SQLite, you're invited to